 A 2014 survey from the National Pain Foundations found that cannabis was considered the most effective pain medication by fibromyalgia patients who were willing to experiment with the herb.

 Not all survey respondents had consumed cannabis.
-However, those that had suggested that the herb worked better at managing pain than the leading prescriptions for fibromyalgia, including Savella, Cymbalta, and Lyrica.
+However, those that had suggested that the herb worked better at managing pain (you only have to read the effects of indica strain to know that) than the leading prescriptions for fibromyalgia, including Savella, Cymbalta, and Lyrica.

 Small human trials of cannabis for diabetic neuropathy have also been successful.
 A study of 16 patients with diabetic neuropathy of the feet found the herb successfully reduced pain symptoms in a dose-dependant manner.
 The cannabis plant has successfully reduced nerve pain associated with conditions like multiple sclerosis as well.